WSU-cshimizu/ceg4110-group-project-avocadobudget/README.md

 - Owen Hill

 ### Files to Grade
-- Project Overview Proposal for grading is located in deliverables/pop.md
+- ***Project Overview Proposal*** for grading is located in deliverables/pop.md
+- ***Software Development Plan*** for grading is location in deliverables/sdp.md this will also reference ganttChartAvocadoBudget.pdf in the deliverables directory.
+Will add the link in sdp.md